-should engage in discussions regarding the proposed tax rate they will include in their joint bid?
+34. For parties who jointly bid, are there any restrictions during the consortium formation and joint-bid submission process regarding when and how the consortium members should engage in discussions regarding the proposed tax rate they will include in their joint bid?
 Parties involved should communicate amongst each other as part of a joint submission.
-35. Noting that future operators will not be authorized under the Commission's interpretation of the present law, what will happen if an operator part of the initial setup with a winning platform provider is no longer able to function as an operator during the 10-year license term for reasons out of that operator's or the platform provider's control, such as a merger or acquisition scenario? o Would the platform provider be able to partner with a new operator? o Would the new operator need to be approved by the Commission? o Would the loss of an operator affect the security of the platform provider's license?
+Noting that future operators will not be authorized under the Commission's 35. interpretation of the present law, what will happen if an operator part of the initial setup with a winning platform provider is no longer able to function as an operator during the 10-year license term for reasons out of that operator's or the platform provider's control, such as a merger or acquisition scenario? o Would the platform provider be able to partner with a new operator? o Would the new operator need to be approved by the Commission? o Would the loss of an operator affect the security of the platform provider's license?
 While the Commission does not entertain hypothetical scenarios, the answer to Question 11 under Licensing Matters, below may provide guidance.
-Is there a minimum number of operators that each platform provider has to bid with? e.g.: is it possible for platform provider A to secure a license with a bid consisting of 36. five operators (Operators 1, 2, 3, 4, 5), while platform provider B secures a license with 50. a bid consisting of two operators (Operators 6, 7)?
-There is no minimum number of Operators to be contained in a Platform Provider's bid.
-Does the Commission have a preference for each platform provider to include exactly 37. two operators in their bids, or any other number?
-No. 20 How will the number of operators/skins affect the scoring process?
-38. Please review the selection criteria detail in the RFA.
-Can a platform provider make more than one bid, i.e. Bid 1 with Operators $1 + 2 + 3$; and 39.
-Bid 2 with Operators 4 + 5?
-The response to Q&A 22 only makes clear that Operators 55. can be included in more than one bid.
+36. Is there a minimum number of operators that each platform provider has to bid with? e.g.: is it possible for platform provider A to secure a license with a bid consisting of five operators (Operators 1, 2, 3, 4, 5), while platform provider B secures a license with a bid consisting of two operators (Operators 6, 7)?
+There is no minimum number of operators to be contained in a platform provider's bid.
+37. Does the Commission have a preference for each platform provider to include exactly two operators in their bids, or any other number?
+No. 38.
+How will the number of operators/skins affect the scoring process?
+Scoring criteria detail will be released with the RFA.
+39. Can a platform provider make more than one bid, i.e. Bid 1 with Operators 1 + 2 + 3; and Bid 2 with Operators 4 + 5?
+The response to Q&A 22 only makes clear that Operators can be included in more than one bid.
 Yes.
-If so, and if a platform provider makes more than one bid, please confirm that the 40. platform provider will only be required to pay the \$25 million license fee once selected as a winning bid, and that it will not be necessary to make \$25 million available for each bid made.
-Each Platform Provider in a chosen bid shall pay the license fee.
-41. If so, can one platform win two bids/licenses?
-What would the cost to that platform provider be in this scenario - \$25 million or \$50 million?
+40. If so, and if a platform provider makes more than one bid, please confirm that the platform provider will only be required to pay the \$25 million license fee once selected as a winning bid, and that it will not be necessary to make \$25 million available for each bid made.
+Each platform provider in a chosen bid shall pay the license fee.
+11 If so, can one platform win two bids/licenses?
+What would the cost to that platform 41. provider be in this scenario - \$25 million or \$50 million?
 See answer to immediate previous question.